Relations with Uzbekistan

 Cooperation in the area of public diplomacy with Uzbekistan aims to raise awareness of the Alliance and the benefits of partnership with NATO as well as engaging with key opinion formers and civil society.
 In 2014, NATO opened a Depository Library in Uzbekistan’s University of World Economy and Diplomacy in Tashkent.
 Academics, government officials and opinion formers from Uzbekistan are also regularly invited to visit NATO Headquarters for briefings about the Alliance.

 Dialogue takes place within the framework of the Euro-Atlantic Partnership Council (EAPC).
-The NATO Secretary General’s Special Representative for the Caucasus and Central Asia, James Appathurai, conducts high-level political dialogue with Uzbek authorities through regular visits to the country.
-The NATO Liaison Officer in Central Asia is based in Tashkent and is responsible for regularly engaging with the government on cooperation.
+The NATO Secretary General’s Special Representative for the Caucasus and Central Asia conducts high-level political dialogue with Uzbek authorities through regular visits to the country.

-Under the PfP programme, NATO and Uzbekistan are developing practical cooperation in a number of areas through the country’s Individual Partnership and Cooperation Programme (IPCP), which is agreed for a two-year period.
+NATO and Uzbekistan are developing practical cooperation in a number of areas through the country’s Individual Partnership and Cooperation Programme (IPCP), which is agreed for a two-year period.